Aarhus-Psychiatry-Research/timeseriesflattener/README.md

 For binary outcomes, `add_predictor` with `fallback = [0]` would take a df with only the times where the event occurred, and then generate 0's for the rest.

 I propose we create the above functionality on a just-in-time basis, building the features as we need them.

-## Static features
-Since we'll all add age, gender etc., might want some higher-level functions for this type of static info.
-That said, the amount of code for implementing it is very small.